sitespeedio/coach/README.md

   npm install -g grunt-cli
 ```

-And have both Chrome and Firefox installed locally so you can run the test by:
+And have both Chrome and Firefox installed locally so you can run the tests:
 ```
   grunt test
 ```